openshift/origin-server/node/README.writing_cartridges.md

     Versions: [5.3]

-### TBD Element
+### Additional-Control-Actions Element

-The `TBD` element is a TBD of optional hooks supported by your cartridge.  `threaddump` is an example of one such hook.
-OpenShift will only call optional hooks if they are included in this element.
+The `Additional-Control-Actions` element is a list of optional actions supported by your cartridge.  `threaddump` is an example of one such action.
+OpenShift will only call optional actions if they are included in this element.
-Supported optional hooks:
+Supported optional actions:

     threaddump